atikattar1104/Termux-Custom-Startup-Configs/README.md

 Step 6 :- Run `neofetch` and `cpufetch` Commands At Once, If Never Used Before.

-Step 7 :- Go To `.config/neofetch/` Folder Using `cd .config/neofetch/` Command.
+Step 7 :- Go To `.config/neofetch/` Folder, Which Is Inside Of `home` Directory, Using `cd .config/neofetch/` Command.

 Step 8 :- Rename `config.conf` To `old-config.conf`.
 Useful In Case Customization Gives Errors.